to Roslin Castle, near Edinburgh, Scotland

 killed the Grand Master of the English Templars with ease in single combat

-no such things in architecture until medieval times or was Herod a prophet?
+such things in architecture until medieval times or was Herod a prophet?
+Frankly

-Frankly we have little idea of what The Temple looked like apart from Josephus”
+we have little idea of what The Temple looked like apart from Josephus” written

-written accounts of its massive structure.
-No drawings exist and the only
+accounts of its massive structure.
+No drawings exist and the only remaining

-remaining trace is Jerusalem’s Wailing Wall which gives some idea of the
+trace is Jerusalem’s Wailing Wall which gives some idea of the size of the

 maize (corn)?
 Actually the seed pods of some flower, probably goldenrod